alexk99/the_router/bras/bras_howto_eng.md

 	vif add name v21 port 2 type dot1q cvid 21 flags kni,l3_subs

-L2/L3 subscriber's sessions are not a kind of VIF therefore there is no need to assign an ip address to them.
+L2/L3 subscriber's sessions are not a kind of VIF (virtual interface) therefore there is no need to assign an ip address to them.
 L2/L3 subscriber's routing could be configured either by using parent VIF static connected routes or by using ip unnumbered scheme.
 In this howto ip unnumbered scheme is used.
-Prefix 192.168.5.0/24 is reserved to assign addresses for L2/L3 subscribers connected via v5.
+Prefix 192.168.5.0/24 is reserved to assign ip addresses for L2/L3 subscribers connected via v5.
 Address 192.168.5.1/32 is assigned to TheRouter v5 interface.
-Once a subscriber is connected and authorized a /32 route is created for it.
+Once a subscriber is connected and authorized a /32 route is created.

 	  ip addr add 192.168.5.1/32 dev v5
 	  ip route add 192.168.5.1/32 local